-- The construction of the Culinary Arts and Baking Center, which began in October 2023 - The Back-Up Generator Project for the Administration Building (2000) - The Building A and C 100-Kilowatt Solar Project, which is projected to increase GCC's Renewable Energy Portfolio by 3% - Renovation of the Workforce Development Center - Building B Renovation/expansion - Building 2000 100-Kilowatt Solar Power Project
+- The construction of the Culinary Arts and Baking Center, which began in October 2023 - The Back-Up Generator Project for the Administration Building (2000) - The Building A and C 100-Kilowatt Solar Project, which is projected to increase GCC's Renewable Energy Portfolio by 3% - Renovation of the Workforce Development Center - Building B Renovation/expansion

-A project that is still in the design or planning stage is the GCC Wellness Center.
+Projects that are still in the design or planning stage include the GCC Wellness Center and the Building 2000 100-Kilowatt Solar Power Project.

 Progress in ISMP Goal 5 can easily be seen by observing the ongoing campus construction projects.
-Similarly, overall progress in the Institutional Strategic Master Plan (ISMP 2020-2026) is demonstrated by the quality of student life, the rigor of GCC's curriculum, and the dedication that GCC employees show toward fulfilling their student-centered mission.
+Similarly, overall progress in the Institutional Strategic Master Plan is demonstrated by the quality of student life, the rigor of GCC's curriculum, and the dedication that GCC employees show toward fulfilling their student-centered mission.